The race date for 2021 is yet to be confirmed.

 Find out more about the race here.

 We have drinks stations in miles 2, 6 and 9 where water is available.

 Massage is available to book in our Shop.
-Drop-ins will be available on race day.
+Drop-ins will be available on race day, subject to availability.
 The massage marquee can be found in the race village on Madeira Drive, on the beach side.

 If you’re keen to achieve a certain target time for the race, we’ll have a team of pacers on race day pacing sub 3:00, sub 2:45, 2:30, sub 2:15, sub 2 hour, sub 1:45 and sub 1:30 hours to help you reach your goal.
 Find out more about our pacing team from RunBrighton.

 We know there can never be enough toilets, but we try to ensure that you don’t have to queue too long on race day.
 In addition to the existing public toilets at the Colonnade Cafe and Peter Pan playground there are portable toilets and urinals at the following locations on Madeira Drive adjacent to the start pens.

 The baggage marquee will be clearly marked in the race village.
 Rather than accessing via Madeira Drive, we encourage runners to access baggage from the road overhead, Marine Parade, to avoid crowds.
 Inside your race pack you’ll find a baggage label.
 If you wish to use our baggage facility this should be looped around the handle of your bag before handing it over.

 If you are running for one of our official charities you will be sent instructions from your charity about where to go on the day to meet your supporting team.

 Race numbers are sent in February ahead of the race.
 If you don’t receive your race number, please pick up your number from the Help Desk in race village.
 The help desk opens between 2-4pm on Saturday 23rd, and from 7am on race day, 24th February.
 The team at help desk will have a list of everyone who has entered.